 Here is a bit more details explaining grading looking at sections of the walk

-Around 1.6km of this walk has gentle hills with occasional steps, whilst the remaining 1.1km is flat with no steps.
+Around 1.7km of this walk has gentle hills with occasional steps, whilst the remaining 460m is flat with no steps.

 Quality of track

-2.3km of this walk is affected by storms that may impact your navigation and safety and another 210m is affected by forecast, unforecast storms and severe weather events that may impact on navigation and safety.
-The remaining (170m) is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).
+Around 1.2km of this walk is affected by storms that may impact your navigation and safety, whilst the remaining 960m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).

-2.1km of this walk has limited facilities (such as not all cliffs fenced) and another 320m is close to useful facilities (such as fenced cliffs and seats).
-The remaining (210m) has limited facilities (such as cliffs not fenced, significant creeks not bridged).
+Around 1.8km of this walk is close to useful facilities (such as fenced cliffs and seats), whilst the remaining 440m has limited facilities (such as not all cliffs fenced).